faisalimam1/kaggle-ml-roadmap/04_customer_segmentation/README.md

 # 🛍️ Mall Customer Segmentation
 ### Unsupervised Machine Learning | K-Means Clustering | Business Intelligence

-> *"The algorithm didn't find the 5 groups.
+> *"The algorithm didn't just find the 5 groups.
 The data always had them.
 The algorithm just confirmed what careful EDA already revealed."*

 ---

 ## 📌 Project Overview

-A mall's marketing team has data on 200 customers but no way to target them meaningfully — sending the same campaign to a broke college student and a wealthy executive is wasted spend.
+A mall's marketing team has data on 200 customers but no way to target them meaningfully, sending the same campaign to a broke college student and a wealthy executive is wasted spend.

 This project solves that.

 Using **K-Means Clustering**, I segmented 200 mall customers into **5 distinct personas** based on their Annual Income and Spending Score — each with a tailored marketing strategy that the business can act on immediately.

 This is not a classification problem.
 There are no labels, no correct answers, no ground truth.
-The challenge is discovering hidden structure in raw data — and translating it into business decisions.
+The challenge is discovering hidden structure in raw data and translating it into business decisions.

 ---